-Furthermore, with effect from 1 March 2021, Luxembourg has implemented a new law disallowing the deduction of interest and royalties paid by Luxembourg corporate taxpayers to associated enterprises in a jurisdiction included in Annex I of the EU list of non-cooperative jurisdictions for tax purposes.
-Such disallowance is valid even if the arm's-length principle is respected on the deductible items of interest or royalties.
+Furthermore, with effect from 1 March 2021, Luxembourg has implemented a law disallowing the deduction of interest and royalties paid by Luxembourg corporate taxpayers to associated enterprises in a jurisdiction included in Annex I of the EU list of non-cooperative jurisdictions for tax purposes.
+Such disallowance is valid even if the arm's-length principle is respected on the deductible items of interest or royalties, unless the taxpayer provides evidence that his or her interest or charge corresponds to a transaction that is put in place for valid business reasons that reflect economic reality (Circular L.I.R.
+No. 168/2 from 31 May 2022).

-This new law results from recommendations by Ecofin to implement at least one of four proposed defensive measures (eg, non-deductibility of costs paid, inclusion of undistributed profits of subsidiaries, higher withholding tax and limitation to participation exemption) against jurisdictions of Annex I.
+This law results from recommendations by Ecofin to implement at least one of four proposed defensive measures (eg, non-deductibility of costs paid, inclusion of undistributed profits of subsidiaries, higher withholding tax and limitation to participation exemption) against jurisdictions of Annex I.